10 customer experience KPIs for 2021 and beyond

 While there is no out-of-the-box solution to measure your efforts at optimizing the customer experience, a comprehensive approach that combines different customer experience metrics might make the most sense.
 As mentioned earlier, try thinking of the metrics through the perspective of your company’s objectives and use these fundamental KPIs as the starting point.
-Learn more tips for measuring the customer experience in our blog.
+Learn more tips for measuring the customer experience here.